-In later tours, he commanded the HSL-48 Vipers, the HSL-40 Airwolves and the Atlantic Fleet Helicopter Maritime Strike Wing.
-Between command of the Vipers and Airwolves, Lescher was executive officer of Mine Countermeasures Command and Control Ship USS Inchon (MCS 12).
-He most recently commanded Expeditionary Strike Group 5/Task Forces 51/59 in Bahrain, leading the Iwo Jima Amphibious Readiness Group (ARG)/24th Marine Expeditionary Unit (MEU); Peleliu ARG/15 MEU; Kearsarge ARG/26 MEU and the afloat forward staging base USS Ponce (AFSB(I)-15) in execution of multiple contingency response and counter-terrorism support missions, and Theater Security Cooperation exercises spanning the Naval Forces Central Command region.
+Lescher commanded the HSL-48 Vipers, the HSL-40 Airwolves and the Atlantic Fleet Helicopter Maritime Strike Wing.
+Between command of the Vipers and Airwolves, he was executive officer of Mine Countermeasures Command and Control Ship USS Inchon (MCS 12).
+As a flag officer, he commanded Expeditionary Strike Group 5/Task Forces 51/59 in Bahrain, leading the Iwo Jima Amphibious Ready Group (ARG)/24th Marine Expeditionary Unit (MEU); Peleliu ARG/15 MEU; Kearsarge ARG/26 MEU and the afloat forward staging base USS Ponce (AFSB(I)-15) in execution of multiple contingency response and counter-terrorism missions, and theater security cooperation exercises spanning the Naval Forces Central Command region.

-On his first shore tour, Lescher graduated with distinction from Naval Test Pilot School following intermediate jet training.
-He led the Naval Air Warfare Center team conducting all SH-60B testing and launched the first guided missiles from a Navy helicopter.
-In other shore tours, he served as head programmer in the OPNAV Space, Command and Control, and Information Warfare Directorate; as deputy director/acting director of the Budget and Appropriations Affairs Directorate in OUSD (Comptroller); and in the Joint Staff as head of the 2010 Quadrennial Defense Review Office and Program and Budget Analysis Division chief.
-Shore Flag assignments include director, Operations Division, Department of the Navy Budget Office and joint staff deputy director for Resources and Acquisition.
+Ashore, Lescher’s assignments included leading the SH-60B Sea Hawk developmental test team as an engineering test pilot at the Naval Air Warfare Center, where he launched the first guided missiles from a Navy helicopter; head programmer in the Office of the Chief of Naval Operations Space, Command and Control, and Information Warfare Directorate; acting director of the Office of the Under Secretary of Defense Comptroller Budget and Appropriations Affairs Directorate; head of the Joint Staff Quadrennial Defense Review Office; and Joint Staff Program and Budget Analysis Division chief.
+Shore Flag assignments include director, Operations Division, Department of the Navy Budget Office and Joint Staff deputy director for Resources and Acquisition.